thruston/grid-banger/README.md

 grid-banger
 ===========

-Python class for working with British OSGB grid references
+A Python class for working with British OSGB grid references

+Toby Thurston -- 01 Dec 2014